mahdiyazdani/Hypermarket/docs/README.md

 * Well documented
 * Free updates every month

+## WPML & Translation

+Hypermarket theme is [fully compatible and tested](https://wpml.org/theme/hypermarket/) with most popular WordPress plugin that supports the creation of multilingual layouts.
+Translate your website into any language with **WPML**!

 ## Live Demo

 Check out the [Live Demo](https://demo.mypreview.one/hypermarket) to visit Hypermarket theme in action.